 Taken together, these considerations make it difficult to know how any particular private health care organization elects to reward its employees.
 In fact, in such an environment, otherwise mundane information like pay-scales, becomes a closely guarded trade secret.

 You also have to keep in mind that private hospitals are not immune to discriminating HR practices.
 Most unfortunate of these ills may manifest as pay discrepancies nee by race, sex and even tribe.
-With an increasingly litigious environment in Kenya, most private entities assume a safety first approach where the hospital’s management adopts a less is more mentality when it comes to whatever is publicly known about their operations.
+With an increasingly litigious environment in Kenya, most private entities assume a safety first approach.
+Most private hospital’s management adopt a less is more mentality when it comes to whatever is publicly known about their operations.

 Finally, ‘best’ may mean many things in Health care.